 Message matching can occur through headlines, copy, images, and more.
 Any consistent, matching elements that convey relevance, and let visitors know that they’re in the right place for the offer when they clicked the email CTA.

 For example, if you promise recipients free pizza every day for a year, you’re likely to have a high open and click-through rate.
 However, if they get to your post-click landing page and find out that you only sell dog chew toys, your bounce rate will also be sky high.
-That’s why post-click landing page optimization is such a huge part of the post-click experience.
+That’s why post-click landing page optimization is such a huge part of the post-click landing page.

-Optimize the post-click experience
+Optimize the post-click landing page

 Many components play a role in earning consistently high email marketing conversion rates.
 Subject lines, segmentation, relevant content, and mobile responsiveness are all pre-click components.
 What happens post-click closes the deal — it is where the conversion happens.